 Cookies and Other Similar Data Collection Technologies

 Some web browsers (including Safari, Internet Explorer, Firefox and Chrome) have a “Do Not Track” (“DNT”) feature that tells a website that a user doesn't want to have his or her online activity tracked.
-If a website that responds to a DNT signal receives a DNT signal, the browser can block that website from collecting certain information about the browser’s user.
+If a website that responds to a DNT signal receives a DNT signal, the browser can block that website from collecting certain data about the browser's user.
 Not all browsers offer a DNT option and DNT signals are not yet uniform.
 For this reason, many businesses, including Soudfa, do not currently respond to DNT signals.